 And he leans over and kisses me.

 Finally.
 Oh my gawd.
 I about die and go to gay heaven.
-It is so not expected, nor is it that long.
+It is not expected, nor is it that long.
 After the kiss, he has the goofy grin again.
 I love the goofy grin.
-Now it’s my turn.
-I don’t let go until he’s squirming under me with my tongue going in and out of his open mouth.
+Now it’s my turn to kiss him back.
+I do not let go until he is squirming under me with my tongue going in and out of his open mouth.
 Maybe his jaw is locked open, but I take it as an invitation to probe deeper.
 He remains still until I feel the stirring of his cock.
-I let nature take its course.
-It is quickly over.
+He first tries to rearrange it, to make it more comfortable.
+Finally he is unable to stop squirming.
+His breathing suddenly becomes labored.
+I hope and fear he is about to cum.
+With his hips bucking, it is either stop him completely or let nature take its course.
+I pull his jeans down, take an impressively large cock down my throat, squeezing it and holding my breath, until he starts shooting at every thrust.
+He is still squirming while he bucks.
+Jace in XXX 3-D. I suck the length of his penis as it withdraws from my larynx.
+Somewhere along the line I have creamed my shorts.
+I did not even notice.
+I am a mess.
+His dick looks as fresh as a newborn, all shined up and ready to sleep.
 Do I say anything?
 It will only spoil what happened.
 Goofy is as Goofy does.
 We both lay back in bed.
 He reaches and grabs my hand.

 “This is what did it for me,” he indicates our hand holding.
-“Pink Floyd and us united.”
+“Pink Floyd united us.”

-Not quite poetic, but I’ll write the lyrics.
+Not quite poetic, but I can write the lyrics.

 “Let’s have a band,” I roll on top of him and shake him by the shoulders.”